alexdgibson/cc_website/content/blog/q1/index.md

 * Q3 = 50-75% of journals
 * Q4 = Bottom 75-100% of journals

-As each quartile category contains an equal number of journals, it is correct to assume that publishing in a Q1 journal would indicate that research is among the top 25%.
+As each quartile category contains an equal number of journals, it would be natural to assume that publishing in a Q1 journal would indicate that research is among the top 25%.

 This seemingly is far from the truth.

-I took the publicly available journal rankings for 2024 from Simamgo to examine the distribution of publications across these different ranked quartiles.
+I took the publicly available journal rankings for 2024 from [Simamgo](https://www.scimagojr.com/journalrank.php) to examine the distribution of publications across these different ranked quartiles.
 There were around 30,000 journals in 2024 with more than 9 million publications in the preceding three years.
 A normal expectation would be that each quartile of journals would publish 25% of the research or that 2.2 million articles would come from roughly 7,500 journals.

 The top Q1 journals published more than <strong>half</strong> of all publications.